 - Assumes constant exchange rates of 2020 (average in 2020).

 - Excludes the contribution to growth from T. Argentina and T. Venezuela.

 - Considers constant perimeter of consolidation and does not include capital gains/losses from the sale of companies, for significant impacts.

 - Does not include write-offs, material non-recurring impacts and restructuring costs.

 - CapEx excludes investments in spectrum.

-- Considering: average exchange rates in 2019 with the exception of Venezuela and Argentina (exchange rate of the end of the period).
-Excludes T. Centroamérica.
-IFRS 16.
+*Considering consolidation perimeter as of December 2020 and average exchange rates in 2020 with the exception of Venezuela and Argentina (exchange rate of the end of the period).